-The table below shows the number of responses to legal demands for location information.
+The following table shows the number of responses to legal demands for location information.

 Description Number of Requests

-Requests for Historical Call Details with Cell Site Information (CSLI) 64,266
+Requests for Historical Cell Site Information (CSLI) 94,065

+Requests for Timing Advance 22,330

-Requests for Prospective Location 46,395
+Requests for Prospective Location 73,355

-Requests for Tower Dump 4855
+Requests for Tower Dump 9,255

+TOTAL 199,005

-TMUS will release historical and prospective location information upon receipt of an appropriate legal demand.
+TMUS will release historical location information and prospective location information upon receipt of an appropriate legal demand.
 (See chart, Page 2).
-The data above reflects the number of demands that were processed in 2017 based on a warrant or court order (depending on the type of information sought) or when a government entity requested same in connection with an emergency request.
+The data above reflects the number of demands that were processed in 2021 based on a warrant or court order (depending on the type of information sought) or when a government entity requested same in connection with an emergency request.
 This data is a subset of the number of court orders and warrants listed above.
 (See chart, Page 5).
-PSAP requests for current location information (i.e. one-time pings) based on emergency calls to 911 are not included in the data above

-Historical cell site location information ("CSLI") details the location of the cell tower(s) which carried a particular call or other network transaction.
-As set forth above, in 2017, CSLI was released to the government only after receipt of a court order or a warrant, depending on the jurisdiction.
-CSLI may also be released to a non-government requestor upon receipt of a subpoena or when a government entity seeks same in connection with an emergency request.
-The Supreme Court decision in Carpenter v U.S. handed down in 2018 did not affect requests for CSLI during this reporting period.
+CSLI details the location of the cell tower(s) which carried a particular call or other network transaction.
+TMUS also released CSLI to non-government requestors upon receipt of a subpoena or when a government entity requested same in connection with a life-threatening emergency or 911 call.